The LawWorks Pro Bono Awards will be celebrated on Wednesday 2nd December 2020.

 The Awards judges will consider applications in the following categories:

-- Best contribution by a Small Firm
+- Best Contribution by a Small or Medium Firm

-This award is for pro bono work undertaken by a sole practitioner, or a firm with no more than four partners.
+This award is for pro bono work undertaken by a sole practitioner, or a firm with no more than 29 partners.
 'Partners' covers equity and non-equity – anyone classed as a partner within the firm, based in England & Wales.

-- Best contribution by a Large Firm
+- Best Contribution by a Large Firm

 This award is for pro bono work undertaken by a firm with more than 30 partners.
 'Partners' covers equity and non-equity – anyone classed as a partner within the firm, based in England & Wales.